grahamc/grahamc.github.com/_posts/2011-09-12-create-secure-git-repository.markdown

 owns the directory.
 If you want your files to be secure, make sure you initialize your repository with this command, otherwise everyone will be able to read your PGP keys.

+Now all you need to do is add this repository as a remote (`git remote add`) and carry on your way.